top of page

 Second Surgery: Bone Grafting and Titanium Plate Insertion

-In the second surgery, the external fixators are first removed.
-Then, a small piece of bone is taken from the patient's pelvis and placed at the clavicle site to help the bone heal properly - a process known as bone grafting.
+In the second surgery, which also takes about 1-2 hours and is done under general anesthesia, the external fixators are first removed.
+Then, a small piece of bone is taken from the patient's pelvis and placed at the clavicle site to help the bone heal properly (a process known as bone grafting).
 A titanium plate is then attached to each clavicle to provide stability and support the newly lengthened bone.

 Second phase of clavicle lengthening surgery with bone grafting and titanium plates